ndzik/cdevnet/README.md

 ### Installing the Chain-Index

-First, clone the [plutus-apps](https://github.com/input-output-hk/plutus-apps) repository and checkout the tag `v0.1.0`
+First, clone the [plutus-apps](https://github.com/input-output-hk/plutus-apps) repository and checkout `next-node`

 Inside the `plutus-apps` directory, create a file called `cabal.project.local` with the following contents: